mohalnassery/HR-Management-System/notes.md

     - Offence Start Date
     - Offence End Date
 - for each offence we will be able to:
-    - documents related to the offence
+    - add documents related to the offence